Examples & Recipes

 Implementations of classic System Dynamics models: * SIR (Epidemiological modeling) * Predator-Prey (Ecological population dynamics) * Lorenz Attractor (Deterministic chaos) * Coffee Cooling (Newton's Law of Cooling)

-Advanced research models focused on coastal processes, demonstrating model equivalence between vector and raster substrates for: * Mangrove Succession * Coastal Flooding (Flood models)
+The BR-MANGUE coastal dynamics model, demonstrating model equivalence between vector and raster substrates β validated against the original TerraME implementation β for: * Mangrove Succession * Coastal Flooding (Flood models)

-You can run the included examples in different environments depending on your needs:
+You can run examples in different environments depending on your needs:

-• Command Line: Best for performance and automation.
+- Command Line: Best for performance and automation β see CLI Examples.

-• Jupyter Notebooks: Located in examples/notebooks/, ideal for step-by-step interactive exploration.
+- Jupyter Notebooks: Executed notebooks are rendered in this documentation under Examples β Notebooks, ideal for step-by-step interactive exploration.

-• Streamlit: Use streamlit run examples/streamlit/ca_all.py to explore models with a reactive UI.
+streamlit run examples/streamlit/ca_all.pyto explore models with a reactive UI β see Streamlit Examples.